CAP 211 -

 - Using the Unreal Editor

-Chapter 2 presents some truisms about game design that echo what has been presented in your design theory text.
+Chapter 2 presents some truisms about game design that echo what has been presented in your design theory lessons.
 The concept of iterative design is one you should accept as necessary in all but the simplest projects.
-For example, when you make a game for any platform, you should immediately think about what you might do to make even such a new game better.
+For example, when you anaylzed a game for the first time, you should have immediately thought about what you might do to make such a game better.
 This illustrates the cyclic nature of any software design project.
 We can call it a game development cycle (page 32), or a systems development life cycle, but the meaning is the same.

 A set of design documents for a game should include: